Including Children with Disabilities in ‘Take Our Daughters and Sons to Work Day’ Proves Revolutionary

 For example, Penn State University encourages persons with disabilities to participate in its programs and activities.
 Contact information is provided if you anticipate needing special accommodations or have questions about the physical access.

 Similarly, the National Institutes of Health provide Sign Language Interpreters and other reasonable accommodations upon request.

 - Show films that include captioning and auditory description.

 Also, when showing films to excite and educate children about career possibilities, try to use films that include employees and employers with disabilities.
 Such films may be scarce; inclusive career and recruitment videos may be an area for improvement.
 The Canada’s Private Broadcasters’ Public Service Announcement – “Open Your Mind” is a refreshing example of people with disabilities being portrayed as successful employees.

 Including people with disabilities in Take Our Daughters and Sons to Work® Day not only benefits children with disabilities by encouraging and inspiring them to reach their full potential, it also shows those without disabilities that the workplace, and society at large, needs to include and accept diversity.
 At some point during your daughter’s or son’s career, a child with a disability will be your child’s employee, colleague or employer.
-Are both children being prepared for their roles?If you enjoyed this post, consider buying me a cafe mocha.
+Are both children being prepared for their roles?If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.